DPhil in International Relations

 Assessment

-Applicants are admitted to the DPhil with Probationer Research Student (PRS) status.
-As a PRS, you will develop your research proposal and skills, complete a programme of assessed research methods coursework, and produce a draft section or sections of the thesis, in order to apply for the Transfer of Status that will end your probationary period as a research student.
-The Graduate Studies Committee will require satisfactory completion of this training programme as a condition of your change of status from PRS to DPhil.
+Most applicants are admitted to the DPhil with Probationer Research Student (PRS) status.
+As a PRS, you will develop your research proposal and skills, complete a programme of research methods training (and associated assessments), and produce a draft section or sections of the thesis, in order to apply for the Transfer of Status that will end your probationary period.

 Once you have been admitted to full DPhil status, you must achieve confirmation of that status by the end of your ninth term as a full-time doctoral student, or by the end of your eighteenth term as a part-time student.
-Once you have completed your thesis, you will be examined viva voce.
+Once you have completed your thesis, you will be examined orally (viva voce).

 Graduate destinations